PhilipOyelegbin/cloud-projects/cloud-devops/Readme.md

 - Learn the fundamentals of CI/CD pipelines using Jenkins, GitHub Actions, or GitLab CI.
 - Hands-on Lab: Set up a simple CI/CD pipeline for a sample application.
-- Project: Implement a pipeline that builds and deploys a Dockerized web app to a cloud VM.
+- Project: Implement a pipeline that builds and deploys a Dockerized web app to a cloud VM, click [here](./phase-2/module4/module4.md) for access.

 #### **Module 5: Containerization & Orchestration**

 - Introduction to Docker and Kubernetes.
 - Hands-on Lab: Create Docker images and deploy containers.
-- Project: Deploy a multi-container application using Docker Compose.
+- Project: Deploy a multi-container application using Docker Compose, click [here](./phase-2/module5/module5.md) for access.

 #### **Module 6: Cloud Networking and Security Best Practices**